ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

  - _**yyyymmddTHHMMSSZ**_ is the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) formatted date representing the start time of the data acquisition, followed by **Z** to denote UTC time, not a local time zone, and
  - _**delayed**_ is a string specifying delayed mode (post-recovery) data acquisition.

-Ideally, the **glider_yyyymmddTHHMMSS.nc** files will be provided by the individual operators during the deployment and the **glider_yyyymmddTHHMMSS_delayed.nc** files will be provided after the glider has been recovered and the full data set processed.
+Ideally, the **glider_yyyymmddTHHMMSSZ.nc** files will be provided by the individual operators during the deployment and the **glider_yyyymmddTHHMMSSZ_delayed.nc** files will be provided after the glider has been recovered and the full data set processed.
 It is expected, where applicable, that all files will contain the appropriate *VARIABLE_qc* variables to convey some level of quality assurance for the data.
 A discussion of these variables and their relationship to the sensor variables is found [below](#variables).

 ## Global Attributes